cedexis/openmixapplib/apps-javascript/optimal-rtt/README.md

     All unit tests passed

-## Installing Node.js and npm
+## Installing Node.js

 Node.js is used by Karma Runner to run and execute your test code.
-It is installed using **npm**, the package manager for Node.js.

 ### On Mac OS X